 If you're moving abroad to work or live, you'll probably rent for a while, but after a few years you may decide to apply for a mortgage so you can buy a home or invest in a rental property there.

-The option is an interest only or capital repayment loan through HSBC Expat, which is secured against cash, shares, investments or life investment policies you hold in the UK.
+The option is an interest only or capital repayment loan through HSBC Expat, which is secured against cash, shares, investments or life investment policies you hold.

 It could be suitable if you want to avoid cashing in your investments, shares or savings early and paying a penalty.
 It could also save you worrying about foreign exchange rates as the loan can be in a different currency to the asset it's secured against.

 You're a British expat living in Paris and you'd like to buy a property there, but your savings are in GBP.
 You don't want to convert your savings as the exchange rate isn't favourable at the moment.
 To fund the purchase, you could take out a loan in EUR that's secured against the savings you have in GBP.